 Just to be on the safe side, she moved to a small house on the other side of town.
 Her mom kept in frequent contact, much to Lilian's relief.

 Everything was going all right until that letter surfaced a year after the situation was said to be resolved.

 Lilian has still not read the letter.
 It's been two or so weeks after the shocking delivery.
 She thinks it's about time.
-It may even be a college telling her she had been accepted!
-But… she knows it's not.
+It may even be a college telling her she had been accepted, but… she knows it isn't.